 At a distance of 350 m from Kumbha Palace and 6 km from Chittorgarh Railway Station, Kumbha Shyam Temple is a Hindu temple situated inside Chittorgarh Fort.
-It is among the popular temples in Chittorgarh Fort Complex and also one of the top places to visit in Chittorgarh.
+It is among the popular temples in Chittorgarh Fort Complex and also one of the Chittorgarh sightseeing places.

-Meera Temple, situated in the same complex, was dedicated to bakthi poetess Meerabai.
+Meera Temple, situated in the same complex, was dedicated to bhakti poetess Meerabai.
 The temple was also constructed during the rule of Maharana Kumbha, the Rajput king.
-The temple was constructed in the Rajput architecture.
+The temple was constructed in Rajput architectural style.
 The dome of the temple is embellished with a structure of 5 human bodies with a single head.
 The human bodies symbolize the four castes of the Hindu religion or the Varnas and the 5th caste of the Harijan.
 The single head symbolizes the faith in God, who can be equally realized by all.
 Above the chief sanctum rises the conical roof of the temple.

 Timings: 9.45 AM to 6 PM